15 Signs It's Time To Quit Your Job

-Work can be stressful, that is inevitable.
-But, if you’re feeling overwhelmed or anxious at every little setback or problem that pops up it may be a sign you’re headed towards burnout.
-In addition, if projects or work-tasks that used to bring you joy are now feeling stressful or burdensome it may be a sign that you’re overworked and it’s time to move on to another opportunity.
+Work can be stressful but if you’re feeling overwhelmed or anxious at every little setback or problem that pops up it may be a sign you’re headed towards burnout.
+In addition, if projects or work tasks that used to bring you joy are now feeling stressful or burdensome it may be a sign that you’re overworked and it’s time to move on to another opportunity.

 Considerations before quitting your job